Young people in employment

 Does the employment rate of young people with disability vary between states and territories?

 The data in the graph and the table below show the proportion of young people (aged 15–24) with disability in the labour force who are employed, grouped by Australian states and territories.
-In 2018, 81% of young people with disability in the labour force in Victoria were employed, as were 76% in Western Australia (please note that state-specific proportions all have high margins of error and should be used with caution; results for some jurisdictions were not published due to small sample numbers and to protect confidentiality).
+In 2022, 77% of young people with disability in the labour force in New South Wales and 75% in Queensland were employed (please note that the proportion for New South Wales has a high margin of error and should be used with caution; results for some jurisdictions were not published due to small sample numbers and to protect confidentiality).

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview